 Whatever your bigger picture is, put it into words and make sure it really captures WHY you do what you do.

 People don’t really care what products you sell.
-There are plenty of people selling those same products.

 There are a number of competitors who may sell what you sell, but how many of your competitors have the same WHY as you?

 This is a unique value that makes you stand out from your competitors.

 Lead with your WHY statement and show them you care about helping them.

 It goes without saying that communication is incredibly important.

 Communication starts with listening.
 If you can’t listen carefully and understand why someone is seeking a solution you provide, then your chance of selling to that customer is greatly reduced.